coleifer/peewee/docs/peewee/quickstart.rst

    # Returns: 1

 .. note::
-   The return value of :py:meth:`~Model.delete_instance` is the number of rows removed from the database.
+   The return value of :meth:`~Model.delete_instance` is the number of rows removed from the database.

 Uncle Bob decides that too many animals have been dying at Herb's house, so he